Surya1712/VideoTubes/README.md

 - Use Postman or curl to exercise endpoints first (register/login, upload media).
 - Ensure Cloudinary credentials are correct for media uploads.

-## Contributing

-- Create feature branches, keep controller/service responsibilities separated, add unit/integration tests where possible.

-If you want, I can:

-- Add a sample .env.example for frontend/backend.
-- Add api.js interceptor suggestions (set Authorization header from localStorage and handle 401 → refresh).
-- Create a quick troubleshooting checklist for the auth refresh flow.